AndreGPilakis/Servian-tech-test-app/README.md

 The subnets have been created in this way so that there is 3 layers across 3 availibility zones.
 (Public, Private and Data.)

-## task c - Create 3 layer application infastructure using Terraform
+## Create 3 layer application infastructure using Terraform

 ### Creating a load balancer in the public layer
 First, a target group is creaded for the loadbalancer inside ec2.tf: